envenomator/agon-ez80asm/README.md

 - Global labels have a maximum length of 32 characters
 - Numbers cannot be used as a label name
 - Register names can be used as a label name, however doing so is not recommended.
-- Global labels cannot be defined inside a macro
+- Global labels cannot be **defined** inside a macro, however global labels that are defined outside the macro, can be **referenced** inside a macro.

 ### EQU labels
 By using the EQU directive, global labels can be defined as a number constant instead of an address.
 These constants can be used in places where a number is expected in an operand.
 They can also be used with other directives; however the directive determines if such a constant can be defined before and/or after the directive itself.
 See the table below for additional details: